DPassarelli/6-mils/docs/PunchOutOrderMessage.md

 ### `version` {String}

-The version of the cXML protocol used to generate the POOM.
+The version of the cXML protocol used to generate the PunchOutOrderMessage.
 This is extracted from the referenced DTD.
 Read-only.